 - R. Shibata, N. Ouchi, M. Ito, S. Kihara, I. Shiojima, D.R.
 Pimentel, M. Kumada, K. Sato, S. Schiekofer, K. Ohashi, T. Funahashi, W.S.
 Colucci, K. Walsh (2004).
 Adiponectin-mediated modulation of hypertrophic signals in the heart.
 Nature Med.
 10:1384-1389.

 Dr. Akey is a Professor in the Department of Physiology and Biophysics.
 His research focuses on the structure and function of large macromolecular machines and protein complexes.
 Dr. Akey was trained in structural electron microscopy by Drs.
 Stuart Edelstein (Ph.D. adviser at Cornell University) and Nigel Unwin (post-doctoral mentor at Stanford) and was also a visiting scientist at the Laboratory of Molecular Biology in Cambridge, England.
 Dr. Akey has lectured in Cell Biology and mentors Discussion sessions in Endocrinology.
 He also teaches a module on structural electron microscopy in “Foundations of Biophysics and Structural Biology”, which is taught each year.
-His research is supported by two NIH grants and he currently sits on the Molecular Structure and Function C study section for the National Institutes of Health.
+His research is supported by two NIH grants and he currently sits on the Molecular Structure and he recently served on the Molecular Structure and Function C study section for the National Institutes of Health.

 - Yuan, S., Yu, X., Topf, M., Dorstyn, L., Kumar, S., Ludtke, S.J., and Akey, C.W.
 (2011).
 Structure of the Drosophila apoptosome at 6.9Å resolution.
 Structure 19, 128-140.